 The adults in Seal Class are Ms Davidson, Mrs Hewitt, Miss Bobbins, Mrs Stilgoe and Mrs Skeet.
 We also have access to a Mrs Green our Nurture TA for those children who need additional emotional support as well as Mrs Bobbins who offers Speech and Language support.

 We also have subject specialists for some areas of the curriculum.
-Mrs Furnell teaches Music every week; Mrs Gathercole and Mrs Morrel lead PE every week.
+Mrs Furnell teaches Music every week; Mrs Morrel leads PE every week.

-Please click on the items below to find out what Seal Class have been learning about…
+Please click on the items below to find out what Seal Class were learning about in the Autumn term…

 Phonics is taught every day.
 Children are taught in small groups and the length of the session varies depending on the children’s age and stage.
 All children are following the full Read, Write, Inc programme to allow them to make rapid progress in Reading, Writing and Phonics using a structured approach.